Exclusive: After Quitting Last Year, Senior U.S. Intelligence Official Now Talks

 That document cites China, Russia and Iran as foreign states whose efforts at U.S. election interference are of particular concern to the intelligence community.
 The first country listed is China.
 Gordon thinks it should have been the Russians.

 "I'd probably put them first on the list just because of who I know them to be, what I know their interest to be and their capabilities, and the demonstrations that we've seen," she says of the Kremlin's operatives.

-"Russia is a complete intelligence service with a lot of interests, and they have demonstrated both influence operations and attempts at interference, even though, thank goodness, we've been very successful and I think we're even more prepared for those things than in the past."
+"Russia is a complete intelligence service with a lot of interests, and they have demonstrated both influence operations and attempts at interference, even though, thank goodness, we've been very successful, and I think we're even more prepared for those things than in the past."

 That said, Gordon insists she's loath to ascribe any intentions by the Trump administration to obscure what's been found and concluded by intelligence analysts.